Helambu Trek - 9 Days

 About Trip:

-The Helambu trek is a short trek nearby Kathmandu Valley.
-Apart from the hyolmo culture of high mountain people, there are majestic waterfalls, green rhododendron and bamboo forests and snow-capped Himalayas make the trek one of most diverse treks near Kathmandu.
-The great Himalayan scenery at the border with Tibet and monasteries make a trek to the region an enthralling experience.
-The people living the highlands of the Langtang region are certainly the Nepalese, being the descendant of the Tibetan origin, they still look like Tibetans.
-The Helambu Trek begins from Sundarijal, an hour's drive from Kathmandu.
-After about an hour's walk, we enter Shivapuri National Park.
-Continuing along the Chisopani, Kutumsang, Thadepati and Sermathang, the trek ends at the Melamchi Pul Bazar in the Helambu region.
-The trek passes through thick mountain forests with great Himalayan views and toward the end of the trip, we will also trek through some beautiful rice terraces.
+The Helambu trek is a short hiking trip close to the Kathmandu Valley.
+Besides the Hyolmo culture of the high mountain people, the area has beautiful waterfalls, green rhododendron and bamboo forests, and snow-covered Himalayas, making it one of the most varied treks near Kathmandu.
+The amazing Himalayan views at the border with Tibet and the presence of monasteries make a trek to this region an exciting and unforgettable experience.
+The people living in the highlands of the Langtang region are Nepalese, but they are descendants of Tibetans and still look similar to Tibetans.
+The Helambu Trek starts from Sundarijal, which is about an hour's drive from Kathmandu.
+After walking for about an hour, we enter Shivapuri National Park.
+The trek continues through Chisopani, Kutumsang, Thadepati and Sermathang, and ends in Melamchi Pul Bazar in the Helambu region.
+During the trek, we walk through thick mountain forests with great views of the Himalayas, and towards the end, we also walk through some lovely rice terraces.

 Outline Itinerary